shampeon/DualBiasTester/README.md

 To show the raw values without subtracting the screen current, you can select `RAW no Ig2` as the tube type when biasing, or define a new tube in the code with the screen current disabled.

-### DIY probes

-The TubeDepot Bias Scout kit has everything you need, and is inexpensive at around $40 for two probes.
-If you want to make your own bias probe, for each probe you will need:

-* 1 octal tube base (e.g. [P-SP8-47X from Amplified Parts](https://www.amplifiedparts.com/products/tube-base-8-pin-octal-125-diameter))
-* 1 octal PCB socket (e.g. [P-ST8-810-PCL from Amplified Parts](https://www.amplifiedparts.com/products/socket-8-pin-octal-phenolic-pc-mount-long-lead))
-* 1 1M 1/2 watt or greater 1% resistor
-* 1 100 ohm 1/8 watt or greater 1% resistor
-* 1 1 ohm 2 watt or greater 5% resistor
-* 1 3 conductor wire
-* 3 banana plugs

 ### Adapting for 9-pin tubes